Do you trust people?

 If you are a leader and your answer to the second question is no, or you are not sure, you have a big problem.
+Leadership trust is key if you want to achieve any measure of success as a leader.
 A leader without the trust of the people he/she leads is doomed to failure.

-The scary truth is we often damage and even break the trust people put in us as leaders.
+The scary truth is we often damage and even break the leadership trust people have in us.
 We break trust by making mistakes, being inconsiderate and well, just being human.
 If you think you never or seldom make serious leadership mistakes, damaging and breaking trust in your leadership ability, you are making a serious mistake.

 Everyone makes mistakes at one time or another.
 What you need to assess is the impact of your mistakes on the trust of the people you lead.

-When you exercise poor judgment or exhibit inconsiderate behaviour, it is called “Trustbusters” by Randy Conley, Trust Practice Leader at The Ken Blanchard Companies.
+When you exercise poor judgment or exhibit inconsiderate behavior, it is called “Trustbusters” by Randy Conley, Trust Practice Leader at The Ken Blanchard Companies.

-Conley define Trustbusters as behaviours eroding trust, specifically in the following areas of our leadership.
+Conley define Trustbusters as behaviors eroding trust, specifically in the following areas of our leadership.

 Your ability is questioned when you do not deliver on your promised results.
 This normally happens when you do not show the required or expected expertise in a certain area.